 Tasty, healthy food

 We have spent time this year reviewing, discussing and tasting our menus to ensure they give a balanced variety of dishes and have a wide appeal for hungry tummies.
 On our residentials, you'll enjoy tasty and nutritious meals in our diners to keep your young adventurers going throughout their action packed itinerary.
-We serve three freshly prepared, healthy, buffet style meals each day, with plenty of variety available - including hot and cold meals, a salad bar, at least one vegetarian option and plenty of water available at all times.
+We serve three freshly prepared, healthy, buffet style meals each day, with plenty of variety available - including hot and cold meals, a salad bar and plenty of water available at all times.
 We can also cater for most dietary requirements, which we'll ask you to let us know about before your trip.

 Click here to view our sample menu

 Safety and staff

 - All Kingswood staff are vetted, inducted and trained to the highest levels

 - All staff complete a comprehensive induction programme that includes safeguarding training

 - Throughout their employment with Kingswood all staff are monitored to ensure compliance with our health & safety procedures

 - All activities have rapid access to first aid trained staff and facilities